 If you are unable to provide appropriate access to exams in class, DRC Exam Administration is available.
 When students schedule to take an exam outside of the classroom, DRC will contact you for exam administration instructions, and to plan for secure receipt and return of exams.

 Access for online assessments can be set by you.
+View instructions on how to access an excel list of your disabled students (PDF)

 - Setting Extended time in Learning Management Systems: